raphaelmarshall/What-happens-when.../README.rst

 The "g" key is pressed
 ----------------------

 The following sections explain the physical keyboard actions and the OS interrupts.

-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+When you press the "g" key in a text field in your web browser, specifically on a web page (such as search bar or a form input), the browser receives the event and the auto-complete functions kick in.
+Depending on your browser's algorithm and if you are in:

+*private/incognito mode*

+Depending on your customized settings and different web browsers may have their own default behaviors.
+In some browsers settings, data is collected by websites visited and the services they use, including Google.
+Downloads, bookmarks and readinglist items will be saved.
+Some browser such as Chrome won't save activities such as

+- Your browsing history
+- Cookies and site data

+but your activity might still be visible to:

+- Your internet service provider
+- Block third-party cookies

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
+In this case, When you press the "g" key, various suggestions will be presented to you in the dropdown below the URL bar.
+All of these suggestions are from your bookmarks, cookies and recent search results from your normal mode only and not your recent search results in incognito mode.
 Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
 As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.

+*public/normal mode*

+This is similar to the *private/incognito mode* with only a slight difference.
+In the normal mode, When you press the "g" key, various suggestions will be presented to you in the dropdown below the URL bar.
+All of these suggestions are from your bookmarks, cookies and recent search results.
+None of the results are from your *private/incognito mode*.

 The "enter" key bottoms out
 ---------------------------